Note: MCC sign-in credentials required to access/view/download documents or forms as indicated with this icon:

 Step 1 should be completed prior to contacting the Grant Development office.

-Grant-seekers should identify a funding need that either 1) fulfills an Institutional Advancement Strategic Funding Priority, 2) falls under the MCC Strategic Plan or 3) is a faculty-identified need.
+Grant-seekers should identify a funding need that either 1) fulfills an Institutional Advancement Strategic Funding Priority, 2) falls under the MCC Strategic Plan or 3) is a college department-identified need.

-For faculty-identified need, grant-seeking faculty members must obtain approval from their academic dean and executive leadership.
+For college department-identified need, grant-seeking faculty members must obtain approval from their supervisor and executive leadership.

 Step 2